BhallaLab/almirah/docs/source/user-guide.rst

-To insert records into a table in the database, a :class:`pandas.DataFrame` object whose columns match the table columns is provided as an argument to :meth:`~napi.DBManager.to_table` along with the table name:
+To insert records into a table in the database, a :class:`pandas.DataFrame` object whose columns match the table columns is provided as an argument to :meth:`~almirah.DBManager.to_table` along with the table name:

 .. code-block:: python